GameFoundry/bsf/Documentation/Manuals/Native/User/joints.md

 ### Limits
 @ref bs::LimitLinearRange "LimitLinearRange" can be used to specify minimum and maximum allowed distance between the two bodies (similar to the distance joint).

-You apply the limit by calling @ref bs::CSliderJoint::setLimit "CSliderJoint::setLimit()", and enable the limit by calling @ref bs::CSliderJoint::setFlag "CSliderJoint::setFlag()" with @ref bs::SliderJoint::Flag::Limit "SliderJoint::Flag::Limit".
+You apply the limit by calling @ref bs::CSliderJoint::setLimit "CSliderJoint::setLimit()", and enable the limit by calling @ref bs::CSliderJoint::setFlag "CSliderJoint::setFlag()" with @ref bs::SliderJointFlag::Limit "SliderJointFlag::Limit".

 ~~~~~~~~~~~~~{.cpp}
 // A limit representing a distance range [5, 20] units